ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 Find the difference between you and your opponent's resolution point scores at the contest’s conclusion.
 Your GM then determines your outcome by cross-referencing with the following table to find the benefits of victory or consequences of defeat.

 If you engage multiple opponents in a Rising Action Scored Contest, only use the last opponent you engaged to determine your individual outcome.

+Note, that as with all contests, we care about your result, win or lose, and the GM will narrate the consequence for the resistance, which may not be symmetrical.
+You may suffer a consequence, even if you win.

 ### RISING ACTION CONTEST RESULTS TABLE